rjbullough/11ty_portfolio_site/src/work/visit-canberra.md

 ### The challenge 👀

-Utilise modern web technology to integrate the [Australian Tourism Data Warehouse](https://atdw.com.au/){.link .something} and provide a canvas for content-creators to champion brand Canberra.<br>
+Utilise modern web technology to integrate the [Australian Tourism Data Warehouse](https://atdw.com.au/){.link} and provide a canvas for content-creators to champion brand Canberra.<br>
 Visit Canberra is a SPA built using Vue.js, the front-end consuming data from a Drupal 9 back-end in a headless capacity.

 </div>